Judge says prosecutor Fani Willis can stay on Trump case, must ditch deputy

 Georgia grand jury wanted Trump ally Graham charged in US election case

+Questions about their romance had threatened to delay — and possibly derail — one of the four separate criminal cases Trump currently faces in the United States.

+“I am offering my resignation in the interest of democracy, in dedication to the American public, and to move this case forward as quickly as possible,” Wade wrote in a letter announcing his departure.

-However, Fulton County Superior Court Judge Scott McAfee found that the relationship with Wade did not amount to a conflict of interest that should disqualify her from the case.
+In the ruling decision down hours earlier, Fulton County Superior Court Judge Scott McAfee found that the relationship did not amount to a conflict of interest that should disqualify Willis from the case.

 Nevertheless, he said it created “an appearance of impropriety” that would negatively affect the prosecution team.
 He also called it a “tremendous” lapse in judgement.